+- ii.
 All CCDF-eligible licensed family child care homes.
-Provide the standard: 19a-87bii.
-10(f) Sleep Arrangements for Infants.
-Infants under twelve months of age shall be placed in a supine (back) position for sleeping in a well-constructed, free standing crib or other piece of equipment designed for infant sleeping and appropriate for the particular infant under twelve months of age, with a snug fitting mattress covered by a tightly-fitted sheet unless the infant under twelve months of age.
-When infants under twelve months of age can easily tum over from the supine to the prone position, infants under twelve months of age shall be put down to sleep on their back, but allowed to adopt whatever position they prefer for sleep.
-No items, including, but not limited to, pillows, soft bumpers, toys and blankets, shall be placed with an infant under twelve months of age in a crib or hung over the side of a crib or other piece of equipment designed for sleeping, except for a pacifier without attachments, unless the infant under twelve months of age has written documentation from a physician, physician assistant or advanced practice registered nurse specifying a medical reason for such item's use.
+Provide the standard: 19a-87b-10(e) Planning for the Special Needs of Infants .
+The provider shall allow infants to crawl or toddle, shall hold them for bottle feedings and at other times while at the family child care infant under twelve months of age has written documentation from a physician, physician assistant or advanced practice registered nurse specifying a medical reason for such item's use.
 Bibs and garments with ties or hooks shall be removed from infants under twelve months of age that are placed to sleep.
-No toys or objects shall be attached to cribs or others pieces of equipment designed for sleeping.
-No infant under twelve months of age shall be put to sleep on a sofa, bed, couch, soft mattress, waterbed or other soft surface.
+No toys or objects shall be attached to cribs or other pieces of equipment designed for sleeping.
+(4) No infant under twelve months of age shall be put to sleep on a sofa, bed, couch, soft mattress, waterbed or other soft surface.
 No infant under twelve months of age shall be put to sleep or allowed to remain asleep in a child restraint system intended for use in a vehicle, an infant carrier, a swing or any place that is not specifically designed to be an infant bed unless the infant under twelve months of age has written documentation from a physician, physician assistant or advanced practice registered nurse specifying a medical reason for its use.
-No infant under twelve months of age shall be swaddled unless the infant under twelve months of age has written documentation from a physician, physician assistant or advanced practice registered nurse specifying instructions and a time frame for swaddling the infant under twelve months of age.
-Infants under twelve months of age shall be physically observed by the provider or staff at least every fifteen minutes to assess the infant's breathing, color, temperature and comfort.
-No child under three years of age shall have access to teething necklaces, teething bracelets or other jewelry that could present a choking or strangulation hazard.
-The provider shall post in a conspicuous place in the family child care home the requirements of this subsection pertaining to sleep arrangements and discuss with the child's parent(s) the requirements of this subsection pertaining to sleep arrangements prior to enrollment and reviewed as needed during the period of the child's enrollment.
+(5) No infant under twelve months of age shall be swaddled unless the infant under twelve months of age has written documentation from a physician, physician assistant or advanced practice registered nurse specifying instructions and a time frame for swaddling the infant under twelve months of age.
+(6) Infants under twelve months of age shall be physically observed by the provider or staff at least every fifteen minutes to assess the infant's breathing, color, temperature and comfort.
+(7) No child under three years of age shall have access to teething necklaces, teething bracelets or other jewelry that could present a choking or strangulation hazard.
+(8) The provider shall post in a conspicuous place in the family child care home the requirements of this subsection pertaining to sleep arrangements and discuss with the child's parent(s) the requirements of this subsection pertaining to sleep arrangements prior to enrollment and reviewed as needed during the period of the child's enrollment, - iii.
+All CCDF-eligible licensed in-home care.
+Provide the standard: Click or tap here to enter text.